Boundary and initial conditions

 counterclockwise direction, depending on the options CCW or CLOCKWISE (see

 above).
-The option CCW is default.
+The option CCW is the default.
 In case of a SEGMENT the length is

 measured from the indicated begin point of the segment.